Go Back Email Link

 • Transfer the dough to a large, lightly greased bowl.

 • The dough should rise about 50–60%.
 (Brioche doughs are known to rise more slowly.)
+Move on to the shaping and second rise next, or you can cover the bowl of dough tightly and let chill in the fridge overnight.

 Shape the Donuts